Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 “Sacred Art Reimagined: An Artist's Journey Through Religious Icons, Objects of Devotion, and Altarpieces”

 Sedes Sapientiae is a new body of work that explores different mediums and sacred imagery.
-Marzia Ransom exploreed the rich connections between Canonical and Apocryphal symbolism and contemporary artistic practices in this talk.
+Marzia Ransom explored the rich connections between Canonical and Apocryphal symbolism and contemporary artistic practices in this talk.
 Detailing her creative process, Ransom traced her investigation into early Marian cults and how it shaped Sedes Sapientiae from concept to a fully realized work of art.

 Sara Schoch